 The i210 is Ping’s “crossover” model, aimed at the better player while providing high levels of forgiveness.

 The head is noticeably smaller than those in the G series models and there is little offset.
 At address these have Mizuno levels of appeal and the HydroPearl finish always looks delicious.

 There is an elastomer insert in the cavity back which provides a lot of forgiveness for off centre hits.
 This was a feature in the older i200 but has been beefed up following feedback from players.

 These clubs are far more workable than the G series irons and should be considered by players on the way down from a mid to low handicap.

 Ping has turned from best kept secret to major player in recent years.
 They offer a great range of products for all players.
 Ping irons also hold their value really well over time so they make a great investment whether you are buying new or used.

 The winner for me here are the hollow bodied models when it comes to forgiveness with the G710 edging it over the i500 due to the black finish.
-Overall the G400 is probably the best value option, with the i210 offering the best of all without really shining.
+Overall the G4 series is probably the best value option, with the i210 offering the best of all without really shining.